anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 Ensure Kubernetes nodes are secure, hardened and configured correctly following well known security frameworks.
-Security benchmarks, for example, CIS benchmarks are a set of configuration standards and best practices designed to help‘harden’ the security of their digital assets.
+Security benchmarks, for example, CIS benchmarks are a set of configuration standards and best practices designed to help ‘harden’ the security of their digital assets.

 ### 5.3.2 Restrict direct access to nodes